the-liquid-lab/on-the-limits-of-lubrication-theory/initial_value_problem_liquid_layer.md

-propose a derivation of the equations governing the initial value problem for a disturbed layer of viscous fluid, considering both the effects of gravity and surface tension.
-We here propose to revisit this paper by following an alternative derivation based on the ideas of .
+Cortelezzi and Prosperetti (1981) propose a derivation of the equations governing the initial value problem for a disturbed layer of viscous fluid, considering both the effects of gravity and surface tension.
+We here propose to revisit this paper by following an alternative derivation based on the ideas of Prosperetti (1976).
 More specifically we split the dynamical variables into a potential and a viscous contribution.
-We restrict the analysis to a 2D setting, and note that all the obtained results can be directly transposed to 3D, see .
+We restrict the analysis to a 2D setting, and note that all the obtained results can be directly transposed to 3D, see Cortelezzi and Prosperetti (1981).

 Vorticity production
 ====================